gibbz00/evolve/README.md

+# [NOTE] Archived Project

+Migrated to use Nixos in https://github.com/gibbz00/dotfiles

 # Introduction

 The goal of this project is to serve as an installation script for personally configured Arch Linux systems to work out of the box.